Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 It's the best answer I can give you.

-They're not there to solve problems, they are there to exploit them, take advantage of them, gain power as a result of the existence of the problem.
+They are there to exploit them, take advantage of them, gain power as a result of the existence of the problem.

 So in this situation, what do they do?

-They run around, they wring their hands, it's so terrible.
+They run around, they wring their hands.

-Children are dying, and they women of America think that's so wonderful.
+And women of America think that's so wonderful.

-Oh my god, they hate violence.
+Oh, my God, they hate violence.

 That's it.

-So, okay, so you secured that group.
+So, okay, so you secure that group.

 The Bush State Department.